kda2495/IPA_Downloader/README_EN.md

 #### 6. Show list of App IDs and purchase
 • The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
 • The selected list of applications will be displayed
-• To purchase, enter the apps' index numbers
+• To purchase, enter the apps' index numbers (multiple apps input is supported, eg: 1, 2, 3-5)

 #### 7. Show minimum iOS version for ipa files in Apps folder
 • The script will display the minimum iOS version required for installation for all `.ipa` files currently located in the `Apps` folder